peterbertel/coinbase-pro-buddy/README.md

 The two lambda functions [deposit funds](python-scripts/deposit-funds.py) and [order crypto](python-scripts/order-crypto.py).
 CloudWatch Event Rules trigger these lambda functions, which can be executed on a customized schedule by specifying different cron expressions as input variables (see [`variables.tf`](variables.tf) for more information).
 By default, deposits occur weekly and crypto orders can occur either weekly or monthly.

+### CloudWatch Monitoring and Alerting

+The Terraform project also creates CloudWatch Alarms and SNS topics to enable automated alerting for any Lambda invocation errors.
+If the `sms_number_for_errors` variable is defined, an SNS topic subscription will be created to send the alert information to the SMS number defined in the variable.

+Starting April 1, 2021, origination SMS numbers will need to be provided to send any alerts over SMS.
+See the [AWS documentation](https://docs.aws.amazon.com/sns/latest/dg/channels-sms-us-requirements.html) for more information.
+To continue receiving alerts for the failed lambda invocations without using SMS, follow the [these instructions](https://docs.aws.amazon.com/sns/latest/dg/sns-email-notifications.html) for instructions on how to add an email address as an SNS subscriber through the AWS console.

 ## Prerequisites

 * Python version 3.8.2< installed on the local machine (this is for running the `pip` install for `boto3` in the `Create lambda.zip` section)